Making Your Budget the Backbone of Your Nonprofit - Part 4

 - communicate how surpluses would be used intentionally to invest back into the organization.

-As we all know, life throws curveballs, and the necessity of being able to offer uninterrupted services is never lost on organizations like our case study, Help for Homeless Youth (HHY).
+As we all know, life throws curveballs, and the necessity of being able to offer uninterrupted services is never lost on organizations like our case study, HTH.
 This is why it’s so important to have a longer-term mindset when it comes to budgeting.

 To explore how to use below-the-line budgeting, let’s first look at the concept of full cost and help Jordan identify some of her longer-term balance sheet needs.